 Education Equity

-ACTION TEAM
+CAMPAIGN TEAM

 Health & Racial Equity Outcome

 In the late summer and fall of 2017, WCCUSD also engaged in community discussions with a host of parents, students, teachers, and advocates about Positive School Climate.
 These discussions, which began initially about willful defiance suspensions, evolved into a larger discussion about student rights, health and restorative justice, and the role of police and other security measures on campus.
-In the fall, the WCCUSD board passed a sweeping resolution for positive climate policies dealing with a range of issues, with significant advocacy from SNAT and the community at large.
+In Fall, the WCCUSD board passed a sweeping resolution for positive climate policies dealing with a range of issues, with significant advocacy from SNAT and the community at large.

 CAMPAIGNS

-- LCFF / LCAP- High-need students receive targeted student support services so that they become achieving students.
+1. LCFF / LCAP- High-need students receive targeted student support services so that they become achieving students.

-- Positive School Climate – Hold the School District accountable to its own Positive School Climate Policy approved in 2017.
+2. Positive School Climate – Hold the School District accountable to its own Positive School Climate Policy approved in 2017.
 This Policy includes full implementation of Restorative Practices (RP) and School-Wide Positive Behavior Interventions and Supports (SWPBIS) at all schools, tiers of intervention and alternatives to school suspension, alternatives to suspensions for disruption/willful defiance, etc. Include language about learning.

-- Youth & Parent Leadership – Connect & support parents with a larger community of parent and youth leaders to build a continuum of leadership and advocacy, building unity across racial, gender, and economic differences.
+3. Youth & Parent Leadership – Connect & support parents with a larger community of parent and youth leaders to build a continuum of leadership and advocacy, building unity across racial, gender, and economic differences.
 Youth & parents leaders need their own space!